kovrichard/rag-poc/README.md

 Since I was focusing on speed, I chose HNSW over IVFFlat, [sacrificing size for speed](https://tembo.io/blog/vector-indexes-in-pgvector).

+### Chunking

+I arbitrarily chose 1000 characters as the maximum chunk size with a 200 character overlap.
+Multiple blog posts used the same or similar values, and this configuration yielded good results while manually testing the application.

+The application uses a [`RecursiveCharacterTextSplitter`](https://js.langchain.com/docs/how_to/recursive_text_splitter/) to split the text into chunks.
+The default separators for the splitter are `["\n\n", "\n", " ", ""]`.
+This means that the app will first try to split the text by paragraphs, then by sentences, and finally by words, ensuring the highest possible semantic meaning in each chunk.

 ## Sources to load documents and split text

 - [LangChain Recursive Text Splitter](https://js.langchain.com/docs/how_to/recursive_text_splitter/)